AnNiran-zz/blockch-ntw-rs/README.md

 `version`
 `reject`

-next:
+to be implemented next:
 `sendheaders`
 `block`

-scripts serialization and deserialization bitcoin operators codes transactions inputs and outputs
+`scripts serialization and deserialization`
+`bitcoin operators codes`
+`transactions inputs and outputs`